-About eight weeks after hatching they are all feeding enthusiastically, growing in both size and weight and are ready for a new home.
+Around 12-16 weeks after hatching they are all feeding enthusiastically, growing in both size and weight and are ready for a new home.

 Their hatching weight is typically around 17g and they are the size of a ping-pong ball at birth.